-Meetings with rotating EU Council Presidencies are part of a long-standing tradition supported by Article 17 TFEU, which foresees an open, transparent and regular dialogue between the EU institutions and Churches and religious associations or communities.
+Meetings with respective EU Council Presidencies is part of a long-standing tradition in line with Article 17 of the Treaty on the Functioning of the EU (TFEU), which foresees an open, transparent and regular dialogue between the EU and the Churches.

 - Dr Jørgen Skov Sørensen, General Secretary of CEC;